Analysis of a platooned car-following model with different inter-platoon communication levels: Conclusions

 \section{Conclusions}

-In this paper, we have extended a recently proposed single platoon CF model to accommodate multiple platoons.
-By treating the leading vehicle of each platoon considered as control inputs, we developed two distinct control designs that account for varying degrees of connectivity between platoons.
-We showed that our proposed multi-platoon models are consistent with foundational car-following models when the platoon size is reduced to $1$.
+In this paper, we have extended a recently proposed single-platoon CF model to accommodate multiple platoons.
+By prioritizing the leading vehicle of each platoon, we proposed two models that account for varying degrees of connectivity between platoons.
+We showed that our proposed multi-platoon models are consistent with the foundational CF models when the platoon size is reduced to $1$.

 Through linear stability analysis, we demonstrated that both platoon size and the level of inter-platoon communication can enhance system stability.
 The results of numerical experiments with varied platoon size and connectivity are consistent with theoretical analysis.
-Furthermore, when testing configurations that mixed CAV platoons with HDVs, we observed that HDVs benefit from following CAV platoons—even without specific design considerations for HDV control.
+Furthermore, when testing configurations that mixed CAV platoons with HDVs, we observed that HDVs benefit from following CAV platoons, even without specific design considerations for HDV control.
+This reveals a more intrinsic stabilizing effect of structured platooning.

 A notable outcome of our analysis is that the influence of inter-platoon connections diminishes as platoon sizes increase.
-This suggests that, from a manufacturing standpoint, enhancing V2V communication within platoons should be prioritized over V2I communications.
-Another finding is that the stability of mixed traffic flow exhibits similar characteristics in scenarios where CAV platoons are either evenly distributed or segregated—a result that consists with a study of macroscopic models of mixed flow \cite{hui2024anisotropic}.
+This occurs because larger platoons act as “self-stabilizing units”, where intra-platoon V2V control is sufficient to maintain stability, reducing the need for external coordination.
+This suggests that in practical deployment, prioritizing robust intra-platoon V2V communication is more effective than improving inter-platoon V2I links, especially in high-density traffic scenarios.
+Another finding is that the stability of mixed traffic flow exhibits similar characteristics in scenarios where CAV platoons are evenly distributed or segregated, a result that consists with a study of macroscopic models of mixed flow \cite{hui2024anisotropic}.

-This paper provides a solid foundation for future innovations in CAV technologies and opens several avenues for further exploration.
+This paper provides a solid foundational structure for future innovations in CAV technologies and opens several avenues for further exploration.
 Integration with other control strategies, such as feedback and optimal control, could significantly enhance stability, safety, and comfort for travelers.
 Additionally, addressing fairness within the model and considering dynamic leader switching and platoon reformation could lead to more practical and equitable applications.
 Extending the proposed platoon models to accommodate more complex traffic scenarios, such as multi-lane roads and signalized intersections, would broaden the models' applicability.